About

 Screen Shot 2021-02-18 at 15.45.57

-I studied English Literature at Cambridge University (1975-78), then spent a year as a full-time volunteer in a residential project for emotionally disturbed ex-offenders in Worcester, before studying for a Ph.D. in the Faculty of Arts at Manchester University (1979-82).
+I studied English Literature at Cambridge University (1975-78), then spent a year as a full-time volunteer in a residential project for emotionally disturbed ex-offenders in Worcester, before studying for a Ph.D. in the Faculty of Arts at Manchester University (1979-82), completing a thesis on twentieth-century Christian poetry.
 After a short period teaching part-time in adult and further education, I spent four years working full-time for the National Association for the Care and Resettlement of Offenders (NACRO), setting up an education project in Basildon, Essex (1983 – 84), then managing an education day centre as part of a residential project in Stoke Newington, North London (1984 – 86).
 From 1987 to 1989 I was the community education organiser for Berinsfield, a socially disadvantaged housing estate near Oxford, following which I was appointed as director of Baselines, the adult basic education project for the Milton Keynes area (1989 – 1991).

 You can email me at: martin.robb@open.ac.uk